tiredofit/docker-freepbx/README.md

 ```
 The following image tags are available:

-* `15` - Asterisk 16, Freepbx 15 - Debian Buster (latest build)
+* `15` - Asterisk 17, Freepbx 15 - Debian Buster (latest build)
 * `14` - Asterisk 14, Freepbx 14 - Debian Stretch (latest build)
-* `latest` - Asterisk 16, Freepbx 15 - Debian Buster (Same as `15`)
+* `latest` - Asterisk 17, Freepbx 15 - Debian Buster (Same as `15`)

 You can also visit the image tags section on Docker hub to pull a version that follows the CHANGELOG.

 # Quick Start

 * The quickest way to get started is using [docker-compose](https://docs.docker.com/compose/).
-See the examples folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.
+See the example's folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.

 * Set various [environment variables](#environment-variables) to understand the capabilities of this image.
 * Map [persistent storage](#data-volumes) for access to configuration and data files for backup.